nieomylnieja/go-repo-template/README.md

 The script always expects two positional arguments in the specified order and a combination of the supported flags (or none).

+## Devbox

+This project utilizes [devbox](https://github.com/jetify-com/devbox) in order to provide a consistent and reliable development environment.
+You can however, If you choose so, install the required dependencies manually.

 ## Makefile

 Makefile provides all the basic utilities for the development workflow.